Plank (exercise): Effect

 A study in British Journal of Sports Medicine of 270 trials found that isometric exercises which involve engaging muscles without movement, such as wall sits and planks, were more effective than other types of exercise for reducing blood pressure.

 World records

 Guinness World Records lists the record for longest duration of a front plank, resting on elbows, as 9 hours, 38 minutes and 47 seconds set by Josef Šálek from the Czech Republic, in May 2023.
-The former record of 9 hours, 30 minutes and one second was set by Daniel Scali in September 2021.
+The former record of 9 hours, 30 minutes and one second was set by Daniel Scali from Australia in September 2021.
 Before Scali, veteran Marine officer George Hood set a record of 8 hours 15 minutes and 15 seconds on February 20, 2020.
 Hood also completed a record attempt in June 2018, holding a plank for 10 hours, 10 minutes and 10 seconds as well as the most cumulative plank time in a 24-hour period of 18 hours, 10 minutes and 10 seconds.

 The longest time in an elbow plank: